nuxeo/FunkLoad/README.txt

   --firefox-view, -V      Real time view using firefox, you must have a running
                           instance of firefox in the same host.
   --no-color              Monochrome output.
+  --loop-on-pages=LOOP_STEPS, -lLOOP_STEPS
+                          Loop as fast as possible without concurrency on pages expect a page number or a slice like 3:5.
+Output some statistics.
+  --loop-number=LOOP_NUMBER, -nLOOP_NUMBER
+                          Number of loop.
+  --accept-invalid-links  Do not fail if css/image links are not reachable.
+  --simple-fetch          Don't load additional links like css or images when
+                          fetching an html page.

 Benching